 About the Project

-We are advertising a fully funded (for 4 years) enhanced PhD position to work with Professor Amos Storkey in the School of Informatics at the University of Edinburgh, and with Kamil Ciosek at Microsoft Research Cambridge.
+We are advertising a fully funded PhD position to work with Professor Amos Storkey in the School of Informatics at the University of Edinburgh, and with Kamil Ciosek at Microsoft Research Cambridge.
 The scholarship is funded by UKRI and Microsoft Research, Cambridge.
-The current deadline is 28th August (though applying earlier than the deadline is advantageous), and the start date is 1 Jan 2021, but can be a little flexible.
-Informal enquiries can be made to [Email Address Removed].
+See http://homepages.inf.ed.ac.uk/amos for more information on the research group.
+Informal enquiries can be made to firstname.lastname@example.org; we recommend you make informal enquiry, but you should include a CV, transcripts/marks, and a statement of research as part of that enquiry.

 Deep reinforcement learning has had huge empirical success and is a major enabling technology for many applications of AI.
 However, recent RL algorithms still require millions of samples to obtain good performance.
 Since obtaining environment interactions is often costly and since challenging environments are rarely static, this inhibits many practical applications.
 This project will investigate ways of reducing this cost, aiming to find more sample-efficient RL algorithms.
 We aim for the algorithms to be deployable in realistic settings, where agents use deep networks to represent knowledge about the environment.
 Improving sample efficiency of RL has immediate applications to Microsoft’s efforts in applying RL games.
 It is also likely to lead to improved performance of other systems making automated decisions.